TeemuKoivisto/prosemirror-dev-toolkit/README.md

 ## Snapshots

 Shows the stored snapshots (toJSON'd topNode eg "doc") in localStorage.
-The changed I've made are switching to date strings instead of unix timestamps for default names.
-Then, you can double-click the snapshot to edits its name.
-Show replaces the current doc with the snapshot doc, allowing you to revert it with Hide.
-Restore does a one-way replacement of the doc with the snapshot.
-Export toJSON's and downloads the snapshot.
-You have to now double-click Delete to delete to prevent occasional misclicks.
-There's also a new "Import snapshot" button to replace state from JSON snapshot.
+The changes I've made are switching to date strings instead of unix timestamps for default names.
+Then, you can double-click the snapshot to edit its name.
+'Show' button replaces the current doc with the snapshot doc, allowing you to revert it with 'Hide'.
+'Restore' does a one-way replacement of the doc with the snapshot.
+'Export' toJSONs and downloads the snapshot.
+You have to now double-click 'Delete' to prevent occasional misclicks.
+There's also a new 'Import snapshot' button above the main panel to replace the doc with exported snapshot.

 ## Other things

 I have tried bundling the library as minified UMD module that can be injected from a CDN.
 It works in most cases but since it's a bit experimental still, it's not part of the build yet.
-Uses quite contrived hacks to gain access to the EditorView from the `pmViewDesc` property in a live PM editor instance.
+I've had to use quite contrived hacks to gain access to the EditorView from the `pmViewDesc` property in a live PM editor instance.
 Could be used to turn this into a Chrome extension.

 ## How to run locally